aquasecurity/tfsec/docs/checks/google/sql/no-public-access.md

 title: Ensure that Cloud SQL Database Instances are not publicly exposed
 ---

+# Ensure that Cloud SQL Database Instances are not publicly exposed

 ### Default Severity: <span class="severity high">high</span>

 ### Explanation